dbuenzli/rresult/README.md

 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Resultv is an OCaml module for handling errors without resorting to exceptions.
-It defines a resultv type and combinators to operate on these values.
+Resultv is an OCaml module for handling computation results and errors in an explicit and declarative manner, without resorting to exceptions.
+It defines a result type and combinators to operate on these values.

 Resultv has no dependency and is distributed under the BSD3 license.